MegaBedder/my-awesome-lua/README.md

 - [Urn](https://urn-lang.com/) - a Lisp dialect with a focus on minimalism which compiles to Lua.

 ### Compiles to JS, asm.js or WebAssembly for Browser
-  - [Brozula](https://github.com/creationix/brozula) - a LuaJIT bytecode compiler that generates ES5 JavaScript.
+  - [Brozula](https://github.com/creationix/brozula) - a LuaJIT bytecode interpreter that generates ES5 JavaScript.
-  - [lua.vm.js](https://github.com/daurnimator/lua.vm.js) - The Lua VM, on the Web (using the asm.js subset of JavaScript)
+  - [lua.vm.js](https://github.com/daurnimator/lua.vm.js) - Compile Lua via emscripten to asm.js.
+Originally by kripken (author of emscripten).
   - [Moonshine](http://moonshinejs.org/) - A lightweight Lua VM for the browser
   - [Starlight](http://starlight.paulcuth.me.uk/) - A Lua to ECMAScript 6 transpiler.
   - [lua5.1.js](https://github.com/logiceditor-com/lua5.1.js) - Lua 5.1, built with emscripten, with low-level API